Tulip is an open platform that can integrate with your existing IT infrastructure. This integration is achieved using Connectors.

 - OPC/UA - Use this connector to integrate machines and devices.
 This is most common when connecting to CNC machines and PLCs.

 To access SQL and HTTP connectors, place the cursor over the “Apps” tab from anywhere in your Tulip account and select Connectors from the Dropdown.

 To access OPC/UA connectors, place the cursor over the “Shop Floor” tab from anywhere in your Tulip account and select Machines from the Dropdown.

 Each Connector can have multiple functions, or queries that will run after being triggered in an app.

 Data protocol connectors can be used by Triggers.
 For example, you can create a trigger in a Tulip App that says:

 - "Look up that barcode up in my SQL database"

 - "Then go to one of three different steps based on that data."

 - "send a request to my HTTP API that tracks production issues on my factory floor."

-An example of how a connector is called from within a Trigger in the App Builder is depicted below:
+Below is an example of calling a connector function within a Trigger in the App Builder: